 Digital stewardship, for the purposes of this program, is broadly defined and is considered the practice of acquiring, selecting, managing, preserving, and providing access to digital information.

 Each residency term is twelve months, from August 2017 through July 2018 and from August 2018 through July 2019.

-Residents work 40 hours per week.
+Residents work full-time at their host institutions.
 The scheduled report time is flexible and will be determined by the resident and mentoring supervisor.
 Residents also participate in NDSR Art related programs and activities away from their host institutions at certain times.

 Four residents will be selected for each year of the NDSR Art program.

 There will be two rounds of residencies beginning August 2017.